Adria-F/Tesseract-Engine/README.md

 * We have a panel file dialog that allows to open a directory and navigate through its folders, (you can define an exclusive extension to search or ignore).

+* We designed a panel animation where we can see the timeline of the animation, with each keyframe for each bone.
+It also allows you to see a preview of the animation or even scroll manually to move through the animation.

 ## Libraries

 * STL to use the basic containers.